 The First Outing

 First up were the oxtail croquettes (£2.50 each) which were crispy shelled snacks glued down with herb mayo.
 It’s the sort of croquette that every kitchen in London should sell as they are simply divine.
-Inside is the very essence of cow slow cooked until the gelatinous goodness breaks down and the cooking stops when there no more moisture, thus intensifying the flavour.
+Inside is the very essence of cow slow cooked until the gelatinous goodness breaks down and the cooking stops when there no more moisture, thus intensifying the powerful savoury flavour.

 The pitch-perfect scotch egg (£5.50) came with flawlessly seasoned duck meat, a golden yolk, all wrapped in pleasingly crispy panko bread crumbs.
 And that’s the only the snacks done, yet I feel satisfied already.

 My least favourite, but by no means a bad dish was the salted beef cheeks (£19.50) with deeply flavoured oxtail consommé and charred hispi cabbage.
-It was accessorised with root vegetables, a salsa verde and those coins of unctuous bone marrow.
+It was accessorised with root vegetables, a salsa verde and coins of unctuous bone marrow.

 We chatted with our maitre’d at the end of the meal who seemed like an engaging chap – he mentioned that Jun was in the kitchen and would we like to meet him?
 Of course we said yes!
 It was a genuine pleasure meeting Chef Tanaka as not only is he a talent but down to earth too.
 When I asked if he had any favourite restaurants, he mentioned that he preferred unfussy dining on the rare occasions he ate out and named Padella, Bao and Sushi Tetsu as the ones he pined after!